The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 10. South Dakota

-South Dakota was also better than median in four other categories.
+South Dakota was also better than the median in four other categories.
 Its chief shortcoming was ranking 40th for broadband connectivity.

 The Best States for Young Adults – Complete List